April 29 2017

 No matter how many dogs are in your family, a crate (or pet carrier) provides a natural safe haven for a dog and helps him feel secure.

-Keep all the crates in same area or room.
+- Keep all the crates in the same area or room.

 Work on making the dogs feel cared for individually so that they will not want to compete with each other.
 Be sure each dog gets equal helpings of your love and affection, and plenty of time for exercise and training.